orbs-network/orbs-network-typescript/deploy/README.md

 6. After that, node tries to connect to other nodes using `GOSSIP_PEERS` env variable.
 Peers can be passed as a list of domain names bound to Elastic IPs.

-### How it should work
+### How it works

 1. In case we release new version, steps 2, 3 and 5 of the current flow should happen.
+Implemented as a combination of `--remove-node` and `--deploy-node` or `--update-configuration` and  `--update-node` calls.

 2. In case we add new node, steps 2 and 5 of the current flow should happend for old nodes.
+Implemented as `--update-configuration` and  `--update-node` calls.

 3. Steps 2 and 3 require access to clients' AWS credentials.

 4. Step 5 can be done automatically via combination of `crontab` and `docker-compose`.

+### Current staging environment

+We have 6 nodes running in 6 different AWS regions (s-east-1, eu-central-1, ap-northeast-1, ap-northeast-2, ap-southeast-2, ca-central-1).
+They are deployed one by one through `./deploy-staging.sh`.

+We should open 6 AWS sub-accounts and move servers there.

 ### What's missing

-1. Currently S3 bucket names are not configurable, there should be a per-client prefix that makes them unique across AWS accounts.

-2. DNS zones are not configurable either.

-3. There is no script that automates steps 2 and 3 of the current flow (upload configuration to S3, push docker image).

-4. Automation of step 5 if we want to turn on auto-update.

-### How to proceed

-We can start by running 3 nodes of Orbs network that are deployed on our AWS account (possibly in different regions), test them as if they were run completely independenty, polish the process of adding a new region withouth turning off old nodes.
-That should be enough to be able to deploy new nodes on clients' accounts.
+TODO: add policy JSON for `deploy` role.
+Not the scope of this PR.